 You’re sick and feeling pretty miserable.
 You want relief, and you want it NOW.
 That probably explains how you landed on this article after Googling for “cold cures” in between coughing and sneezing.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-So while taking vitamins when you’re sick probably won’t hurt you, the best medicine still seems to be time, fluids and rest.
+Bottom line, though?
+“When you’re sick,” says Dr. Ford, “the best medicine still seems to be time, fluids and rest.